 - Warm Spices: A blend of nutmeg and cinnamon is like sipping Christmas in a cup.

 - Coconut Sugar: My preferred sweetener for eggnog due to its rich caramel flavor.
 It’s a great alternative to brown sugar.
+I love this organic coconut sugar.

 - Vanilla Extract: Vanilla enhances the flavor of the sugar and the milk.